Univ-Wyo-Education/S21-4010/syllabus.md

 Email: pschlump@uwyo.edu

 Phone: (for emergencies) 720-209-7888 - before you call you need to SMS me with who you are and what class you are in so that I add you to my address book.
 I get far too many robo-calls to answer unknown phone numbers.
-Generally I am avalible from 7AM to 10PM.
+Generally I am available from 7AM to 10PM.

 ## Office hours: